 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-SRTA submitted a grant application to Caltrans's Sustainable Transportation Planning Program for Sustainable Shasta: A Walk and Bike Network for Downtowns on November 5, 2016.
+SRTA submitted a grant application -- and was awarded ~$448K -- to Caltrans's Sustainable Transportation Planning Program for Sustainable Shasta: A Walk and Bike Network for Downtowns on November 5, 2016.
 The requested grant amount is $447,890.
 The grant application promotes advanced non-motorized corridors that support sustainable growth in Strategic Growth Areas (SGAs), equipping community partners with details for the next generation of SGA non-motorized implementation.
 Project deliverables bridge a gap by taking high level project concepts and adding the necessary level of detail for project programming and delivery.
 Deliverables are: 1) Neighborhood level public outreach; 2) Complete street corridor layouts within and into SGAs; 3) Regional funding policy guidance, e.g. NACTO Urban Bikeway Design Guide; and 4) Procurement program for amenities.
 Efforts will be coordinated with land use and multi-modal programs to maximize performance outcomes.

 Find out more about SRTA's Bicycle and Pedestrian Planning here: